Jaita’s phone call was a lifeline. Ara forced the words out of her mouth. “They scraped my head.”

 Jaita clucked her disapproval.
 “What does hair have to do with love?”

-“At least they didn’t insist on you drinking the water used to clean Duro’s corpse.”
+“At least they didn’t insist on you drinking the water used to clean Duro’s corpse,” Jaita said.

 Ara’s stomach heaved at the thought.
-“They would have had to hold me down to pour it down my throat.”
+“They would have had to restrain me to pour it down my throat.”

 A deep sigh echoed down the phone line.
 “We’ve lost our sense of compassion,” Jaita said.
 “Another girlfriend got her period while she had to remain unwashed for seven days.
-She had to sit in the blood.”
+She sat in the blood.”

 Ara’s fingers clenched.
 “Who made these wicked rules?”